SGM HERB FRIEDMAN (Ret.)

 War news summary

 This is the fourth newspaper and the first one in Chinese.
 This paper is Free World Weekly Digest, issue 67, dated 16 June 1952.
-This Chinese-language newspaper seems to have been heavily printed and I found record of at least 93 issues in my files.
+This Chinese-language newspaper was published weekly, and I found record of at least 93 issues in my files.
 As we said earlier, the Korean language leaflets are coded in the 2000s while the Chinese are coded in the 5000s.
 This issue has three photographs in all and a cartoon strip.
 The two pictures on the front depict Canadian solders teasing one of their own about his handlebar mustache, and soldiers from Colombia, South America, arriving in Korea.
 The main stories are:

 English cabinet members visit Korean front